Corn Crickers' Picnic

 This year we continued with our theme of "giving back to the Community" and provided a free meal to everyone.
 Lunch consisted of traditional burgers, smokies and hot dogs, fresh corn-on-the-cob (from Canyon), locally grown onions, tomatoes and cucumbers, and pie for dessert.
 Our volunteers made 40+ peach and apple pies, and a couple of blackberry as an apprciation gift for Director Binks.
 All fruit was locally grown and donated.

-The 'chicken bingo' continues to facinate the youngsters, and we added a "duck" for competition.
-Our Creston Fire Service announced each droppings with a blast from the siren on our fire truck.
+The 'chicken bingo' continues to facinate the youngsters and old alike.
 The 50/50 draw raised a nice sum of money.
-The Tug-o-war was again very, very close but the MEN did prevail for the fourth year in a row!
+The Tug-o-war was again very, very close but the men did prevail for the fifth year in a row!

 - Where: West Creston Community Hall